 I suggest people do yoga, meditation, a short hike, and a solo adventure to build confidence for a serious endeavor like trekking.

 Training is the best way to prepare for any trek because it builds up your stamina.
 Make sure you create a training schedule at least 1 month before trekking.
 This will assist you with keeping you on track for the coming adventure.

 Here’s a training exercise for you to prepare for Annapurna Base Camp Trek:

 - Hiking: Hiking is one of the best outdoor activities that can help you with serious endeavors like trekking.
 A short & easy type of hike is recommended at first & only then begin to increase the distance, intensity & gradient.

 - Cardiovascular Activity: Cardio exercises are very important if you want to build your stamina.
-Whether it’s swimming, running or jogging, make sure you are following your training program.
-The motive for cardiovascular activity is to raise your heartbeat and to control breathing.
+Whether it’s swimming, running, or jogging, make sure you are following your training program.
+The motive for cardiovascular activity is to raise your heartbeat and control breathing.

 - Cooldown & Stretching: After your training, cooldown & stretching is very important so that you won’t get a muscle cramp.
 Also, it improves the flexibility of your muscle.

-- Strength Training: There is many strengths training program for your specific muscle only which can help you in trekking.
-Focus on increasing your legs muscles, core muscles & glutes.
+- Strength Training: There is many strength training program for your specific muscle only which can help you in trekking.
+Focus on increasing your leg muscles, core muscles & glutes.